jimmerioles/bitcoin-currency-converter-php/README.md

 $convert = new Converter(new BitpayProvider);
 ```

-or use helper for convenience:
+or if you prefer to use the helper functions:

 ``` php
 echo to_currency('USD', 0.5, new CoindeskProvider); // 2000.00